leondejong/angular-example/README.md

-# UpgradeProject
+# Angular Example

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

+Run `npm install` to install the project dependencies.

 ## Development server